What is passwordless authentication (and why does it seem so hard)?

 Possession factors.
 Users must confirm that they have something that only the valid user should possess, such as their cell phone or a hardware token.
 To prove you have it, a code is sent to the device and the code must be entered within a time limit.

 Magic links.
 A link is sent to the user’s email address with a link they can click to log in.

 Benefits of going passwordless

 Passwordless authentication holds a lot of promise for greater security and ease of use, and people are taking notice.
 A 2021 Forrester survey reports that 67 percent of respondents are in the process of adopting passwordless security in their organizations.

 According to Verizon’s 2021 Data Breach Investigations Report (DBIR), credential vulnerabilities account for over 84% of all data breaches.
-Passwordless authentication reduces your risk for a data breach because it mitigates a bad actor’s ability to use your employees’ credentials.
+Passwordless authentication reduces your risk of a data breach because it mitigates a bad actor’s ability to use your employees’ credentials.